-4.1 Firm Switching Probability
+4.1.
+Firm switching probability

-To estimate the average effects of monetary policy shock on the probability that a worker switches between firms, we use equation (3.1) but replace the left-hand side with a dummy variable that indicates whether a worker switches firms
+To estimate the average effects of monetary policy shock on the probability that a worker switches between firms, we use Eq.
+(3.1) but replace the left-hand side with a dummy variable that indicates whether a worker switches firms